logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/invoking-safari-ios/preparations-to-invoke-automatically-safari-ios/_index.md

 -   [TestArchitect Browser Agent](/TA_Automation/Topics/aut_app_testing_mobile_web_Safari_installing_TA_Browser_Agent.html) is installed on your iOS test device.
 -   iTunes 11.1 or later is installed on the machine to be used as the test controller \(this may be a Windows or macOS machine\).

-**Important:** iTunes 12.7 no longer has an App store, which means you no longer can install .ipa iOS apps within iTunes \([learn more](https://www.macworld.com/article/3230135/software-entertainment/how-to-install-itunes-1263-and-replace-itunes-127.html)\).
+{{<important>}} iTunes 12.7 no longer has an App store, which means you no longer can install .ipa iOS apps within iTunes \([learn more](https://www.macworld.com/article/3230135/software-entertainment/how-to-install-itunes-1263-and-replace-itunes-127.html)\).
 If you want to keep your ways, you can either install iTunes 12.6.3 and get back access to the App store, or use the special version of iTunes at [here](https://support.apple.com/en-gb/HT208079).

 Carry out the following procedures: